How proud Ipswich women broke club's premiership drought

 "Especially with them playing so well coming into finals, we've had a lot of interest for next year from girls from other clubs,'' he said.

-Bateman praised Watts for his steadying influence on the women's team after being invited to guide the women.
+Bateman praised Watts for his steadying influence on the women's team after being invited to guide the developing side.

 "He was up for the challenge,'' Bateman said, working closely with the footy stalwart.